-A transmittance laser reading < 500 for a sample filter punch at the beginning of an analysis indicates a fairly heavy loading of EC in the sample and provides a warning that the OC/EC split point set by the software could be inaccurate because the laser response may "bottom out" during the char-forming, non-oxidizing heating ramp.
+If a transmittance laser reading is less than 500 for a sample filter punch at the beginning of an analysis, it typically indicates a fairly heavy loading of EC in the sample and provides a warning that the OC/EC split point set by the software could be inaccurate because the laser response may "bottom out" during the char-forming, non-oxidizing heating ramp.
 For samples with saturated laser response, the split point is automatically assigned to be when the carrier gas shifts from pure helium to helium/oxygen mixture.
+In these cases, ECTR and ECTT areal densities are equal.
 QC-2 and/or QC-3 flags are applied to these samples because the OC/EC split is uncertain (see Section 10.2).

-An initial transmittance reflectance laser reading $\geq 5,000$ for a clean filter punch and a series of final laser readings that drift slightly upward during the last seconds of an analysis (as the oven cools) generally indicate that the quartz optical flats (sample holder and oven windows) are adequately free of frosting for an accurate assignment of the OC/EC split.
-If the initial transmittance or reflectance laser reading is $\leq 5,000$ or if the laser reading drifts slightly downward during the last seconds of an analysis (as the oven cools), the laser-sample alignment should be checked and the quartz optical flats (sample holder and oven windows) should be inspected for frosting and the sample holder or oven or both replaced, if necessary.
+An initial transmittance reflectance laser reading $\geq 5,000$ for a clean filter punch and a series of final laser readings that drift slightly upward during the last seconds of an analysis (as the oven cools) generally indicate that the quartz optical flats (sample holder and oven windows) are adequately free of frosting for an accurate assignment of the

+OC/EC split.
+If the initial transmittance or reflectance laser reading is < 5,000, if the laser reading drifts slightly downward during the last seconds of an analysis (as the oven cools), or if ECTR and/or ECTT areal densities in blanks (QC|QB, QC|IB, field blanks, and lab blanks) and/or sucrose solutions are regularly higher than their corresponding MDLs reported in Table 8, and split point (shown in the related analysis's thermogram) is not assigned at the end of the heating cycle, the laser-sample alignment should be checked and the quartz optical flats (sample holder and oven windows) should be inspected for frosting and the sample holder or oven or both replaced, if necessary.